Clearing goods through Customs

 Goods with a value of AUD1,000 or less

-You do not have to pay duty and taxes on goods (excluding tobacco, tobacco products and alcoholic beverages) with a value of under AUD$1000.
+You do not have to pay duty and taxes on goods (excluding tobacco, tobacco products and alcoholic beverages) with a value of AUD$1000 or less.
 These are called low value imports.

 If these goods arrive in Australia by air or sea cargo, they must have a Self-Assessed Clearance (SAC) declaration.
-This will generally be taken care of by the cargo company.
-There is no charge for this declaration.
+This will generally be taken care of by the cargo company or freight forwarder.
+There is no charge from the Australian Customs and Border Protection Service for this declaration.

 Goods arriving by post do not require a SAC declaration.